-- 1. Measure shaft location.
-On left side, remove collar and bearing from shaft and collar from drive shaft. - 2.
-Remove clutch pulley, clutch and handle.
+1. Measure shaft location and all gear locations.
+Remove collar and bearing from shaft and collar from drive shaft.

+- 2. Remove clutch pulley, clutch and handle.
 Remove gears and collar from roll and idler shafts.
 Loosen gear and lock collar on drive shaft. - 3.
 Pull drive shafts out drive end.
 Remove rear case.
 Loosen set screws in roll flanges and pull out roll shaft.
-Shaft has Woodruff key at left side. - 4.
+Shaft has woodruff key on drive side. - 4.
 Remove bottom slide board. - 5.
 Remove flanges from ends of roll.
 Drop roll out hopper bottom. - 6.
 Mark location of flanges on new roll.
 Re-assemble by reversing above steps. - 7.
 Hoppers with double ends must be removed from cleaner.